microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     cd $HOME/clouddrive
     ```

-- Run following command to clone repo
+- Run the following command to clone the Git repo.
+(Note: In case of any errors/issues, try re-starting the Cloud Shell.)
     ```bash
     git clone https://github.com/microsoft/MLOpsTemplate.git
     ```